Fractal and self-similar behaviour in neural networks

 Figure 1

-There is lots of fractal-like behaviour in NNs.
-Not all the senses in which fractal-like-behaviour is used are the same; Figure 2 finds fractals in a transformer residual stream for example, but there are fractal loss landscapes, fractal optimiser paths…
+There’s a lot of fractal-like behaviour in NNs.
+Not all the senses in which fractal-like-behaviour is used are the same; for example, Figure 2 finds fractals in a transformer residual stream, but there are fractal loss landscapes and fractal optimiser paths…

 I bet some of these things connect pretty well.
 Let’s find out.